Complements of discriminants of real parabolic function singularities. II

+{\it Proof.} The sets mentioned in item 2 for all polynomials (\ref{vdD4}) having a minimum point are in a standard one-to-one correspondence with each other.
+This correspondence is defined by the continuity within the contractible set of all such polynomials.
+Thus, it is sufficient to define the correspondence $1 \leftrightarrow 2$ assuming that the polynomial mentioned in item 2 belongs to this component.
+In this case, we associate with the connected component the critical point with a positive critical value.
+Also, it is sufficient to define the correspondence $2 \leftrightarrow 3$ assuming that the polynomial (\ref{vdD4}) satisfies the conditions (\ref{con7}).
+In this case, the zero-level set of such a polynomial in the plane $\{Z=0\}$ looks as in Fig.~\ref{perd4} (right).
+The desired correspondence associates with each critical point the pair of lines of Fig.~\ref{perd4} (left) that are parallel to the lines in Fig.~\ref{perd4} (right) passing through this point. $\Box$

 {\it Proof of Lemma \ref{lem1318}.} For each $l \in L$, the orthogonal slice $U(l)$ of the discriminant stratum $\{D_4^-\} \subset \Xi_2$ at the point $\{F(l)\}$ is a versal deformation of the corresponding singularity of class $D_4^-$.
 The inducing map from the definition of versal deformations (see \cite{AVGZ}, \S~8) identifies this slice with a neighborhood of the origin in the parameter space $\R^4$ of the deformation (\ref{vdD4}) and maps the discriminant to the discriminant.
-Consider three domains in the slice $U(l)$ identified by this map with the three domains described in the previous paragraph.
-These three domains in $U(l)$ contain all the points in the slice that correspond to polynomials of class $\Xi_2$ having exactly three critical points with negative critical values: one minimum and two points with Morse index 1.
+This map defines a bijection between the union of three domains mentioned in item 1 of Proposition \ref{pro19} and the union $V(l) \cup W(l)$, see Definition \ref{defUVW}.